Do I need a Cohabitation Agreement?

 What information is needed for a cohabitation agreement?

-When it comes to creating a cohabitation agreement, you’ll need to set out what happens to your property in the event of a split.
+When creating a cohabitation agreement, you’ll need to set out what happens to your property in the event of a split.

-In addition to this, you’ll also need to lay out plans for any shared business or material assets, like cars.
+In addition, you’ll also need to lay out plans for any shared business or material assets, like cars.

-Knowing what to include can be complicated – but working with an experienced solicitor can make the process simpler.
+Knowing what to include can be complicated – but working with an experienced solicitor can simplify the process.

 What happens if cohabitants get married?